-Reminder for Quebec residents: Schedule an appointment to switch your tires before the December 15th deadline; otherwise you could face fines ranging from $200 to $300.
+- Live in Quebec?
+Don't switch your tires until after March 15th; otherwise you could face fines ranging from $200 to $300.

 - If you don't change your tires seasonally, check your tire pressure and treads.
 If your tire pressure is off you'll notice irregular and uneven wear on your treads, reduced vehicle handling or decreased gas mileage.